Vision / Mission / History

 At the turn of the century, the leadership was transferred to Rev. J. T. Turner, who served as pastor for ten years.
 He devoted his time largely to the tasks of bettering the moral and material conditions of his flock.

-Rev. William H. Skipwith, often referred to as “The Singing Evangelist”, served as the pastor of the church for five years.
+Rev. W. H. Skipwith, often referred to as “The Singing Evangelist”, served as the pastor of the church for five years.
 With his direction, extensive renovation was accomplished, and many members continued to be added to the church roll.

 Although the pulpit was temporarily declared vacant upon Dr. McCall’s retirement, the congregation firmly believed that our Almighty Father would send a shepherd to lead His flock.

 The leadership of Mount Tabor Baptist was passed to Rev. Dr. Charles E. Jones in December of 1988.
 Under his leadership, the membership, and the overall attendance in worship services and evangelistic efforts in the Church Hill community increased.
 He established the Future Fund for church renovations and additions; established the Children’s Ministry, and organized the Summer Day Camp Academy.
 He was instrumental in bringing the Church Hill Cooperative Baptist Ministry to Mount Tabor.
+Also, under his leadership, Rev. Jones ordained the first woman minister, Rev. Morristine Ruvette Bowman.

 With the Word of God as our guide, it is our desire to continue to Make A Difference in the Community for the Kingdom of God.